 Mr Frank Fletcher, Mintel’s research director, said that as matters stood, there was no prospect of the great divide between the South-east triangle and the rest of the country narrowing.
 If anything, the wedge would widen.

 “The South-east is already out of step with the rest of the country in both social and economic terms.
-Northerners eat fish and chips, cakes and soups, while southerners eat a cosmopolitan mixture of food and use Phen375 diet pills.
+Northerners eat fish and chips, cakes and soups, while southerners eat a cosmopolitan mixture of food.

 “Northerners don’t like rapid changes in clothes fashions, while southerners do, to enable them to express themselves.
 Northerners go to pubs and drink beer, while southerners go to restaurants and drink gin and tonic.
 And all these things happen because of the socio-economic pressures.